Invertible phases for mixed spatial symmetries and the fermionic crystalline equivalence principle

 Now we go into a little more detail about these ansatzes and theorems.
 Freed-Hopkins~\cite{FH19} formulate an ansatz for invertible phases of matter on a topological space $Y$ equipped with an action of a compact Lie group $G$.
 First, specify the \term{symmetry type} of the theory as a map $\rho\colon H\to\O$, where $\O\coloneqq\varinjlim_n\O_n$ is the infinite orthogonal group and $H$ is a topological group.
 From this data we can form a Madsen-Tillmann spectrum $\MTH$, whose homotopy groups compute the bordism groups of manifolds with an $H$-structure on the tangent bundle.
 Let $I_\Z$ denote the Anderson dual of the sphere spectrum and $E\coloneqq \Map(\MTH, \Sigma^2I_\Z)$. \begin{ans}[{Freed-Hopkins~\cite[Ansatz 3.3]{FH19}}] The abelian group of isomorphism classes of phases on $Y$ equivariant for a $G$-symmetry that does not mix with the symmetry type $H$ is the Borel-equivariant Borel-Moore homology group $E_{0,\mathrm{BM}}^{hG}(Y)$. \end{ans} We will define equivariant Borel-Moore homology in the generality we need in \cref{equivariant_BM}.

-When $G$ is trivial and $Y = \R^n$, the group of phases in \cref{orig_FH_ansatz} is naturally isomorphic to $[\MTH, \Sigma^{d+2}I_\Z]$, which Freed-Hopkins~\cite{FH16} show is the classification of invertible field theories with symmetry type $H$.\footnote{This result is conditioned on a conjecture about non-topological invertible theories; at present, we have as a theorem only that the invertible TFTs are classified by the torsion subgroup of this group.
-This is discussed by Freed-Hopkins~\cite[\FHrefllink{page.35}{\S 5.4}]{FH16} and Freed~\cite[Lecture 9]{Fre19}.} When $Y = \R^d$ and $G$ is a crystallographic group, this group of phases is expected to model the classification of crystalline SPT phases with this symmetry type, and indeed, Freed-Hopkins~\cite[Example 3.5]{FH19} prove a version of the bosonic crystalline equivalence principle of Thorngren-Else~\cite{TE18} as a consequence of their ansatz, matching physicists' predictions.
+When $G$ is trivial and $Y = \R^n$, the group of phases in \cref{orig_FH_ansatz} is naturally isomorphic to $[\MTH, \Sigma^{d+2}I_\Z]$, which Freed-Hopkins~\cite{FH16} and Grady~\cite{Gra23} show is the classification of invertible field theories with symmetry type $H$.
+When $Y = \R^d$ and $G$ is a crystallographic group, this group of phases is expected to model the classification of crystalline SPT phases with this symmetry type, and indeed, Freed-Hopkins~\cite[Example 3.5]{FH19} prove a version of the bosonic crystalline equivalence principle of Thorngren-Else~\cite{TE18} as a consequence of their ansatz, matching physicists' predictions.